alexpichel/okb-gatsby/content/posts/2015-10-19--qaxas-trail-cleanup/index.md

 agency: "Confederated Tribes of Coos, Lower Umpqua, & Siuslaw Indians Police Department"
 category: "Policing"
 tags:
+  - "assault"
-  - "Chronic Nuisance"
+  - "chronic nuisance"
-  - "Homeless"
+  - "homeless"
-  - "Quality of Life"
+  - "quality of life"
+  - "transients"
+  - "violent crime"
 subTitle: "CPTED techniques and community partnerships were used to address crime and increase residents' perception of safety on a local recreation trail."
 ---